yomli/pico-plugins/themes/the-letter/README.md

 Chrome, Firefox, Opera, Safari, IE8+.

 ## License
 This theme is free and open source software, distributed under the [MIT-Beerware License](LICENSE).
-So feel free to to modify this theme to suit your needs.
+So feel free to modify this theme to suit your needs.

 ### Third-party credits
 + CSS reset based on **[Normalize.css](https://necolas.github.io/normalize.css/)**,